 Students can apply for acceptance into the IP in their second year of study if they are in good academic standing, are legally permitted to work in Canada, and are registered in one of the academic programs offered by the Faculty of Agricultural, Life and Environmental Sciences.
 International students must have a working visa when applying to the program.
-Application forms, admission process and requirements are available on the CAPS website at www.caps.ualberta.ca/en/Programs-and-services/ALES-Internship-Program.aspx.
-Applicants must meet a spoken English requirement (see §13.3.2).
+Application forms, admission process and requirements are available on the Career Centre website.
+Applicants must meet a spoken English requirement (see Spoken English Requirement).